hth313/OS4/doc/keyboards.rst

 All such functions have the special value ``KeyXKD`` and the key table is immediately followed by a table of packed pointers to the key handler routines.
-The OS4 key table scanner simply counts the number of ``KeyXKD`` values seen while scanning the table.
+The OS4 key table scanner counts the number of ``KeyXKD`` values seen while scanning the table.
 If the key pressed is ``KeyXKD``, the accumulated count is added to the start of the execute direct pointer table to determine the correct handler.